airacingtech/IAC_dataset_maker_2023/README.md

     ffmpeg -framerate 50 -pattern_type glob -i '*.jpg' -c:v libx264 -profile:v high -crf 20 -pix_fmt yuv420p <NAME_AND_PATH_OF_VIDEO_FILE_OUTPUT.mp4>
     ```

 3. `[COMPLETELY MANUAL]` Review the video files and note down the timestamps where the vehicle starts being visible and where it stops being visible.
-Convert the timestamp into seconds format and multiply by 50 (The frame rate we set in the previous step) to get the sequence number for each start and stop position.
+Convert the timestamp into seconds format (this will be RANGES in [data_maker.env](data_maker.env)).

     * `For example a time of 1:10 (1 minute and 10 seconds) in the video viewer translates to 70 seconds and a frame ID of 3500 (70*frame_rate, where frame_rate is 50 for our example)`

 4. [dataset_maker.py](dataset_maker.py): Next we we will extract these important segments into a seperate folder for final extraction and dataset creation.
-    * Input the sequence numbers from the previous step into the [data_maker.env](data_maker.env) file:
+    * Input the sequence numbers from the previous step into the RANGES [data_maker.env](data_maker.env) file following the format in the example with inclusive ranges that can be parsed as a nested python list.
+    * Set the `FRAME_RATE` variable in [data_maker.env](data_maker.env) to the frame rate used to create the ffmpeg video (default is 20)

-    * Set the source directory and destination directory in the [dataset_maker.py](dataset_maker.py) file:
+    * Set the `SOURCE_DIR` (the folder containing the images you want to filter) in the [dataset_maker.py](dataset_maker.py) file:

-        ```
-        SOURCE_DIR = "<ONE OF THE EXTRACTED DATA DIRS FROM STEP 1>" DEST_DIR = "<PATH WHERE DATASET IS TO BE OUTPUT>"
-        ```

     * Now run the python file